the-database/traiNNer-redux/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+traiNNer-redux is a deep learning training framework for image super resolution and restoration which allows you to train PyTorch models for upscaling and restoring images and videos.
+NVIDIA graphics card is recommended, but AMD works on Linux machines with ROCm.

 traiNNer-redux documentation
 ============================